digitalyoshixi/zettelkasten/content/Biology/Therapeutic Privilege.md

   - biology
   - bioethics
 ---
-The principle that allows for withholding information if it will cause serious to the patient if told.
+The principle that allows for withholding information if it will cause serious damage to the patient if told.